 Plastic resins are also used in a variety of container and packaging products, such as PET beverage bottles, HDPE bottles for milk and water, and a wide variety of other resin types used in other plastic containers, bags, sacks, wraps and lids.

 This web page is a brief summary of plastic materials-specific data.
-For more comprehensive information, see the 2015 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.
+For more comprehensive information, see the 2016 and 2017 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.

 On this page:

 EPA used data from the American Chemistry Council and the National Association for PET Container Resources to measure the recycling of plastic.
-While overall the amount of recycled plastics is relatively small—3.1 million tons for a 9.1 percent recycling rate in 2015—the recycling of some specific types of plastic containers is more significant.
-The recycling rate of PET bottles and jars was 29.9 percent in 2015, and the rate for HDPE natural bottles was 30.3 percent in 2015.
+While overall the amount of recycled plastics is relatively small—3.0 million tons for a 8.4 percent recycling rate in 2017—the recycling of some specific types of plastic containers is more significant.
+The recycling rate of PET bottles and jars was 29.1 percent in 2017, and the rate for HDPE natural bottles was 31.2 percent in 2017.

 Please see the EPA Methodology Document for further information on estimating the generation and management of plastics.

 The data below are from 1960 to 2017, relating to the total number of tons of plastics generated, recycled, composted, combusted with energy recovery and landfilled.

 |Combustion with Energy Recovery||-||-||140||2,980||4,120||4,330||4,530||5,330||5,340||5,590|